-After this, you will want to navigate to /usr/local/src , download the CWP installer, and then execute it.
-You can do so with the following command;
+Navigate to /usr/local/src, download the CWP installer, and then execute it with the following command:

 cd /usr/local/src && wget http://centos-webpanel.com/cwp-el7-latest && sh cwp-el7-latest

-You can copy this and paste into a local document for reference later
+You can copy this and paste it into a local document for reference later.

-Then, press enter to reboot your server.
-This process may take a few minutes, You can track the status of the reboot via “Get VNC” from your Cloud Control panel.
+At the bottom of the "CWP Installed" follow the prompt to reboot the server by pressing ENTER - This process may take a few minutes.
+You can track the status of the reboot via "Get VNC" from your Cloud Control panel.
 Once everything is back up and running, we can move on to the next steps.

 Once your server has finished booting, we will now want to load the CWP admin page.
 To do so, you will open a new browser window/tab and enter your IP address, followed by the CWP administration port, which is 2030.